josephdrane/Unicorn-Embraces-Moon/README.md

 End state should be main.py called with a command name --test This setup should be automated and checking github for changes and auto deploying based on that.
+I'll list out the steps and maybe someone could commit some code to automate the install / setup/ config.

+### Pre-requisites :
+1. Pi has internet and update it
+`sudo apt-get update -y`

+2. GPIO pins and hardware have been tested from python (python interpreter is good) Check out the `pinout` cli command.

+3. install git
+`sudo apt-get install git -y`

+4. create an ssh key, taking default prompts with:
+`ssh-keygen`
+I didn't do a passphrase

+5. add ~/.ssh/id_rsa.pub to github or bitbucket or whatever for ssh access w/ out passwords `cat .ssh/id_rsa.pub` copy / paste output to SSH keys in your repo for access

+### Deployment Setup :

 ## application summary